 Most people have a window of time in which they can carry out their transfer.

-It could be a few days, weeks or even months.
+You could have a few days, weeks or even months.

 During this time, there will be ups, downs and everything in between.

-It can be an advantage to have someone monitor the rate on your behalf and let you know when the rates moves in your favour.
+It can be an advantage to have someone monitor the rate on your behalf.

 That's a fundamental difference in the way we operate.